- Do You Suffer From Mold-Related Symptoms?

 You can find mold on wood, plastic, leather, rocks, tiles, and more.
 Mold feeds on whatever surface is beneath it.
 This is especially unfortunate when that surface is your floor or furniture.

 Mold and Mildew start to really kick up into high gear when there is ample moisture around.
 While the air purifier can help you eliminate the spores in the air, it won’t get rid of the mold growth.
-In order to stop the vicious cycle of reproduction, you need to kill the fungi and control the moisture levels.
+In order to stop the vicious cycle of reproduction, you need to find the mold and then kill the fungi and control the moisture levels.

 Look for mold in the following places: